 1. Build a signup CTA into your universal footer.

-A very simple and quick first step in optimizing your site for conversions is building a signup form into your universal website footer—the footer that appears on each of your web pages.
-If you have a monthly, quarterly, or even yearly newsletter, a call-to-action (CTA) button for a newsletter signup is a great option, as is a simple “Sign Up for Updates” CTA.
-Presumably, the visitor will have found some value on your website and be inclined to share their email in exchange for future learnings from your brand.
-Simultaneously, you can also use your footer to host a straightforward “Contact Us” form so that potential leads can reach out directly with questions (and give your their email address in the process).
+A very simple and quick first step in optimizing your site for conversions is building a signup form into your universal website footer (i.e., the one that appears on each of your web pages).
+If you have a monthly, quarterly, or even yearly newsletter, a call-to-action (CTA) button for a newsletter signup is a great option.
+Ideally, the visitor will have found something of value on your website and be inclined to share their email in exchange for future learnings from your brand.
+Simultaneously, you can use your footer to host a straightforward “contact us” form so that potential leads can reach out directly with questions (and give your their email address in the process).

-Whatever your approach to the exact CTA in your footer, the intention is to ensure that each page, no matter the content, has a mechanism to capture a lead when they reach the bottom of one of your pages.
+Whatever your approach, the intention is to ensure that each page, no matter the content, has a mechanism to capture a lead.

 2. Invest in great content.

 How do you increase the likelihood that your visitors will reach that footer CTA and be inclined to share their information with you?
 Your website has to have great content.
-Great content and resource-sharing goes a long way to prove your brand’s value as a thought leader to potential leads, illustrates the way your team thinks and works, and helps to establish trust in your brand prior to a sale.
+Great content goes a long way to prove your brand’s value as a thought leader, illustrates the way your team thinks and works, and helps to establish trust in your brand prior to a sale.

 How can you create great content?
 Here are a few quick tips:

-- Obsession mapping: write out the topics that your brand team is obsessed with.
-Do the same for the obsessions of your target customers.
+- Obsession mapping: Write out the content topics relevant to your brand.
+Do the same for the interests of your target customers.
 Focus your content development on the topics that live in the overlap.
 Your team will be experts in the matter, and your customers will be excited and grateful for the knowledge.

-- Write content that is high-performing for being relevant, reflective, and actionable.
+- Write content that is relevant, reflective, and actionable.

-- For B2B brands, learn how the buyer’s journey impacts what content a lead may need at a given time.
+- Learn how the buyer’s journey impacts what content a lead may need at a given time.

 - Then, start talks between your marketing and sales team to develop content that supports all stages of that journey.